nounsDAO/nouns-monorepo/packages/nouns-subgraph/README.md

 yarn graph-node
 ```

-Make sure your local chain is running: in a new terminal go to the `nouns-contracts` package and run:
+Make sure your local chain is running: in a new terminal go to the `nounsbr-contracts` package and run:

 ```sh
 yarn task:run-local